rackerlabs/docs-developer-blog/_posts/2018-11-29-microsoft-power-bi.md

 The gateway acts as a bridge between the cloud server and the on-premises server.
 Data transfer between the cloud and the gateway is secured through Azure Service Bus.
-The Service Bus creates a secure channel between the cloud and the on-premises server through an outbound connection on the gateway.
+The Service Bus creates a secure channel between the cloud server and the on-premises server through an outbound connection on the gateway.
 There are no inbound connections that you need to open on an on-premises firewall.
 The closer the gateway is to the server, the faster the connection.
 If possible, it's best to put the gateway on the same server as the data source.
 This setup helps avoid network latency between the gateway